Mink VIRUS Act (Federal)

 Active

-The Animal Legal Defense Fund strongly supports the Mink VIRUS Act.
+The Animal Legal Defense Fund supports this bill.

-Congress is considering a ban on mink farming to protect public health and human safety from the risks of disease transmission, including COVID-19 and avian flu, to people and wild mink populations, as well as to address concerns of animal well-being and wasted taxpayer resources.
+Congress is considering a ban on mink farming to protect public health and human safety from the risks of disease transmission, including COVID-19 and avian flu, to people and wildlife, as well as to address animal welfare concerns and wasted taxpayer resources.

-Mink farming, an industry in which minks are cruelly killed for their fur, has proven to be a danger to public health and a waste of taxpayer money.
+Mink farming, an industry in which mink are cruelly killed for their fur, poses a danger to public health and is a dying industry being propped up by taxpayer dollars.

 The Mink: Vectors for Infection Risk in the United States Act, known as the Mink VIRUS Act (H.R.
-3783), would prohibit the farming of minks for fur after a one-year phase-out period, while also creating a grant program that would reimburse mink farmers to help with their transition out of the industry.
+2185), would prohibit the farming of minks for fur after a one-year phase-out period, while also creating a grant program that would reimburse mink farmers to help with their transition out of the industry.
 The bill also sets guidelines for euthanizing minks in the most humane way possible.
-H.R.
-3783 was assigned to the Committee on Agriculture.

-Mink farms confine animals in overcrowded, unsanitary cages where they live out their lives with no access to their natural environment and no ability to engage in natural behaviors.
+Mink farms confine animals in overcrowded, unsanitary cages where they live out their lives with no access to their natural environment and are unable to engage in natural behaviors.
 The results of housing minks in these poor conditions include:

 • stress-induced self-mutilation, injuries, and illness.